neondatabase/neon/docs/rfcs/033-timeline-archive.md

 - Read the timeline's attributes that we will store in its offloaded state (especially its logical size)
 - Call `shutdown()` on the timeline and remove it from the `Tenant` (as if we were about to delete it)
 - Erase all the timeline's content from local storage (`remove_dir_all` on its path)
-- Write the offload manifest to prevent this timeline being loaded on next start.
+- Write the tenant manifest to S3 to prevent this timeline being loaded on next start.

 ### Background storage optimization